voletis1980/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

 1. Launch the [Cloud Shell](https://shell.azure.com/).
 For details, [read more about PowerShell in Cloud Shell](https://aka.ms/pscloudshell/docs).

-1. Connect to Azure AD
+1. Connect to Azure AD.
+You must specify `<tenant_id>` if you have access to more than one AAD tenants.

     ```console
-   Connect-AzureAD
+   Connect-AzureAD -TenantID <tenant_id>
     ```

 1. Upload the script to your cloud shell using the following command: